 In addition, we have worked to create an integrated agricultural and industrial system centered on raw material potato, as well as to establish quality management and logistics infrastructure to deliver fresh products.

-harnessing nature's gifts, to bringing taste and fun, and to contributing to healthy life styles."
+At the foundation of all innovations is Calbee's corporate philosophy, "We are committed to harnessing nature's gifts, to bringing taste and fun, and to contributing to healthy life styles."